My mission is to help individuals find more space in their bodies and within themselves.

 Samadhi: union with universal oneness.

 Teaching with the notion of Holistic Yoga in mind means, to me, acknowledging the limbs of the practice and the practice as a life path of continual learning and development.
-Although Asana is the central part of my classes (unless a student exposes a different interest, which can be done in private sessions), I also incorporate Yoga philosophy, breathing exercises, mantra chanting, meditation, and other elements of movement, mindfulness and spirituality into my teaching (e.g., singing bowls, free movement, chakra work, Yoga Nidra).
+Although Asana is the central part of my classes (unless a client exposes a different interest, which can be done in private sessions), I also incorporate Yoga philosophy, breathing exercises, mantra chanting, meditation, and other elements of movement, mindfulness and spirituality into my teaching (e.g., singing bowls, chakra work, Yoga Nidra).